xiix0/scam/README.md

-There are more things in heaven and earth,
-Horatio, than are dreamt of in your philosophy.
-		-- Wm.
-Shakespeare, "Hamlet"
+I think we are in Rats' Alley where the dead men lost their bones.
+		-- T.S.
+Eliot